botpress/docs/docs/pro/pipeline.md

     }
   ]
 }

 ```

 This simple configuration will activate the pipeline feature.

-> **Note**: Botpress allows pipelines of maximum 4 stages, more than this will result in a suboptimal usage of Botpress.
+&gt; **Note**: Botpress allows pipelines of maximum 4 stages, more than this will result in a suboptimal usage of Botpress.

 ### Graphical Interface